Xcopyco/orc/doc/config.md

 ; How often a farmer profile should scan contract database to reap expired ; shards it is storing.
 FarmerShardReaperInterval = 24HR

+; How often a farmer profile should publish a capacity announcement to it's ; neighboring nodes.
+FarmerAnnounceInterval = 15M
 ```